 What are the eligibility requirements?

 There are a number of requirements you need to meet to use your American Express travel insurance.
 These conditions vary depending on the type of insurance and the card, but generally require the following:

 - Booking.
-You must book the full fare for a return trip on your American Express credit card or by using reward points earned through the card (e.g. American Express Membership Rewards or Qantas Frequent Flyer points).
+You must book the full fare for a return trip on your American Express credit card or by using reward points earned through the card (e.g. American Express Membership Rewards Program or Qantas Frequent Flyer Program).
 On some cards, such as the American Express Platinum charge card, you can also claim insurance if you have booked a trip using other rewards points, as long as you pay for taxes and other additional fees using your American Express card.

 - Location.
 Your travel must start and end in Australia.